Next Start

 The average car’s alternator has up to six diodes that electricity flows through and is converted from alternating current (AC) to direct current (DC), which is what the battery runs on.
 A worn-out diode can cause issues with the alternator, which can prevent your battery from charging.

-Signs of a Worn Battery
+Signs of Parasitic Battery Drain

 Batteries typically give some warning signs that they are on the fritz — be sure to pay attention and get yours looked at if you experience them!